12 San Jose Nicknames You Should Know

 The Shark Tank

-Over time, the area urbanized.
-The growth of large companies, mainly in the tech industry, resulted in an economic shift away from agriculture, making this nickname a thing of the past.
+Over time, the area became more urbanized.
+The growth of large companies, especially in the tech industry, led to an economic shift away from agriculture, making this nickname a relic of the past.

 In Conclusion

 Of course, no article on San Jose monikers would be complete without a few connected to the area's beloved San Jose Sharks!
-Best of all, you'll now be able to impress locals with your knowledge of the city's nicknames next time you visit.
+Now, you can impress locals with your knowledge of the city's diverse nicknames during your next visit.

 Want to keep exploring?